 Theater of Epidaurus

-Epidaurus is renowned for its Theater, built in the fourth century BC.
-It was one of the largest of its time and is famous for its exceptional acoustics — something we experienced firsthand!
+Epidaurus is renowned for its theater, built in the 4th century BC.
+It was one of the largest of its time and is famous for its exceptional acoustics, something we experienced firsthand.
+You can buy your tickets in advance here.

 During our visit, a group was gathered in the center of the theater, and a girl began singing.
-We climbed to almost the last row, and we could hear her clearly and distinctly from there!
+We climbed almost to the last row and could hear her clearly all the way up there.

-We then decided to join in the fun: while one of the adults stood downstairs making noise, the children ran around the seating area, laughing at the sounds they heard!
-There is a marked spot in the center of the stage that indicates the best position for optimal acoustics.
+We then decided to join in the fun: while one of the adults stood on the stage making noise, the children ran around the seating area, laughing at what they could hear.
+There’s a marked spot in the center of the stage that indicates the best position for optimal acoustics.

 .